-I was sitting in Tucson during June 2017, enduring a major Arizona heatwave.
+I was sitting in Tucson in June, enduring a major Arizona heatwave.
 It hit 115 degrees in Tucson, and the only saving grace was that we weren’t in Phoenix, which got up to 124! 😮

 I’d been trying to work on some Zennie projects, but it was so dang hot that by 8am it was already too much for me.
 And work goes slowly doing 2 hours a day!

 Eventually, I came to my senses and said to myself: “Girl, why are you still here?
 Does your house not have wheels?”

 Uh, yeah.
 It was definitely time for a US road trip! 🙂

 My first thought was to get to some mountains, FAST, in search of high elevations, tall pine trees, and brisk alpine air.
 What a heavenly thought, when you’re sweltering the days away in the Arizona summer heat…